ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ## General-purpose Access Token Model

 Access tokens represent a common set of aspects across different GNAP deployments.
-This is not intended to be a universal or comprehensive list, but instead to provide guidance to implementors when developing data structures and associated systems across a GNAP deployment.
+This list is not intended to be universal or comprehensive, but rather serves as guidance to implementers in developing data structures and associated systems across a GNAP deployment.
 These data structures are communicated between the AS and RS either by using a structured token or an API-like mechanism like token introspection.
 This general-purpose data model does not assume either approach, and in fact both can be used together